Il Sole 24 Ore: History and profile

+In 2006, it was reported that Il Sole 24 Ore had Europe's highest circulation for a financial daily.

-Il Sole 24 Ore has its headquarters in Milan and is published in broadsheet format.
+Il Sole 24 Ore has its headquarters in Milan, more precisely in Sarca Avenue 223, and is published in broadsheet format.
 The paper reports on business, politics, developments in commercial and labour law, corporate news and features.
 Extensive share and financial product listings are provided in its daily supplement, Finanza e Mercati.